Close

 The commercial determinants of health (CDOH) are those activities of the private sector that affect the health of populations.
 This short course aims to impart a conceptual understanding of the CDOH as well as the most recent evidence on how they work to impact health.
 The course also draws on relevant disciplines and explores the methodological implications and data/data sources for research on CDOH.
 This course is unique in that it approaches unhealthy commodity industries and their impact on health as a whole, rather than focusing on a specific industry (such as tobacco and alcohol).

-The course is delivered in the context of the LSHTM Commercial Determinants Research Group (CDRG) and co-organised by Professor Cécile Knai, Dr Nason Maani (now affiliated with the University of Edinburgh), Professor Mark Petticrew and Dr May van Schalkwyk.
-You will also have the opportunity to be taught by other internationally renowned experts in commercial determinants’ research, including Dr Renzo Guinto, Associate Professor of the Practice of Global Public Health, St. Luke's Medical Center in the Philippines, and Dr Emeka Dumbili, Assistant Professor, University College Dublin.
+The course is delivered in the context of the LSHTM Commercial Determinants Research Group (CDRG) and co-organised by Professor Cécile Knai and Professor Mark Petticrew.
+You will also have the opportunity to be taught by other internationally renowned experts in commercial determinants’ research, including Dr Emeka Dumbili (University College Dublin), Dr Olivia Barnett-Naghshineh (Aarhus University, Denmark), Dr Nason Maani (University of Edinburgh), and Dr May van Schalkwyk (LSHTM).

 Course objectives